joshuaLareta/JLLocalizedMe/README.md

 <b>Image Localization</b>

  * ``LocalizedMyImage``
-   *  A convenience that handles image based on the selected language
+   *  A convenience method that handles image based on the selected language
    *  Localized the image first by selecting the image then click "Localize" in the inspector
    * *LocalizedMeImage(@"ImageName");*